This is the most comprehensive guide you’ll find on conversational advertising.

 Most marketers do more than run display ads and social campaigns.

-But what if all channels – programmatic buys, Instagram ads, emails, direct mail, and print ads – had a consistent, relevant destination that engaged consumers in a conversation?
+But what if all channels – programmatic buys, Instagram ads, direct mail, and Out Of Home – had a consistent, relevant destination that engaged consumers in a conversation?

 Build Once, Deploy Everywhere

-The benefit of building a chatbot on a conversational ad platform is that it can be created once, and deployed in multiple environments.
+The benefit of building an experience on a conversational ad platform is that it can be created once, and deployed in multiple environments.

 It can be used as a stand-alone experience on a landing page, or be integrated into an existing page or pages throughout a website.